programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 [^2]: Plotly Dash is outside the scope of this tutorial, which instead focuses on `plotly.px` and `plotly.go`.
 [^3]: For further information on Bokeh, see Charlie Harper's tutorial on ['Visualising Data with Bokeh and Pandas'](https://programminghistorian.org/en/lessons/visualizing-with-bokeh) here on *Programming Historian*.
 [^4]: The dataset and its related documents are available freely via the [Historical Violence Database](https://cjrc.osu.edu/research/interdisciplinary/hvd) project organised by Ohio State University and licensed under a [Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States License](https://cjrc.osu.edu/research/interdisciplinary/hvd/collaborative).
 [^5]: If you already work with Jupyter notebooks, there is a good chance that other dependencies are already installed.
-However, if you are working in a clean Python environment or in code editor like VS Code, it may also be necessary to run `pip install ipykernel` and `pip install nbformat`.
+However, if you are working in a clean Python environment or in a code editor like VS Code, it may also be necessary to run `pip install ipykernel` and `pip install nbformat`.
-[^6]: We will also be using the NumPy module, but this is automatically installed with the installation of Pandas.
+[^6]: We will also be using the NumPy module, but this is automatically installed with the installation of pandas.
 [^7]: Kaleido is a Python library for generating static images (e.g. JPG and SVG files) and will therefore be needed when exporting non-interactive graphs.